dtak/hip-mdp-public/README.md

 The juypter notebook titled toy_example.ipynb contains an example of training and testing a HiP-MDP with embedded weights on a 2-D navigation domain.

 ### Prerequisites

-What things you need to install the software and how to install them

 ```
 Python 2.7.12